Nike Basketball Camp Las Positas College

 Coach Giacomazzi is a member of the National Association of Basketball Coaches (NABC) and the California Community College Men’s Basketball Coaches Association (CCCMBCA).
 In addition to his teaching duties in the Kinesiology department, he also serves as the men’s basketball representative for the Coast-North Conference, CCCMBCA Hall of Fame Director, and Associate Athletic Director at Las Positas.
 He currently resides in Livermore with his wife Kristi, their daughters Addison (8) and Devyn (5), and their dog, Jake.

-Jordan Whittenburg enters his ninth season as a basketball coach and his third as a member of the Las Positas College men’s basketball coaching staff.
-He will continue in the lead assistant role for the 2017-2018 season.View Jordan Whittenburg's Bio ⟩
+Jordan Whittenburg enters his tenth season as a basketball coach and his fourth as a member of the Las Positas College men’s basketball coaching staff.
+He will move into the associate head coaching role for the 2018-19 season.View Jordan's Bio ⟩

 Coach Whittenburg works primarily with the team’s guards in their overall skill development.
 In the off-season, he assists with recruiting and fundraising efforts, including directing the summer youth basketball camps, clinics, high school summer league, and leading team workouts.
 During the season, he works in a variety of capacities including scouting, recruiting, on-floor coaching, and leading film breakdowns.